FAQs

 How does the Sheet account for multiple currencies?

-A key feature of the Sheet is the automatic and live handling of multiple currencies on the fly.
-Assets can be priced in overseas currencies, and then converted back to the Sheet base currency for comparisons sake.
-To do so you need to do the below:
+The Sheet automatically handles multiple currencies on the fly.
+Assets can be priced in overseas currencies and converted to your base currency for comparison.

-2. Set Sheet Base Currency to AUD (SheetOptions Tab, cell L24).
+Set Sheet Base Currency to AUD (SheetOptions Tab, cell L24)

 How do I track with my partner?